• Skip to primary navigation

 Making cauliflower rice is the perfect example of something that can be prepped ahead and cooked later in the week to serve with dinner.
 Prepare it using one of the methods above, pack it into an airtight container, and refrigerate for up to 3 days.

-cauliflower rice in zip bags
+cauliflower rice in two zip bags for storage

 Serving Cauliflower Rice